 Below are quick links to important websites that may assist you with your legal matters in Lawrence County and Missouri.

 In Lawrence County, MO, the consequences for child abuse and neglect vary, shaped by the details of the offense, its impact on the child, and any prior history.
 With skilled representation, your Lawrence County, MO attorney can advocate to minimize penalties by negotiating plea agreements and presenting mitigating factors.
-Based on RSMo. § 568.060, some of the possible penalties in Lawrence County, MO include:
+Based on RSMo. § 568.060, potential penalties in Lawrence County, MO may include:

-- Class D Felony: Less severe child abuse or neglect cases in Lawrence County, MO that lack substantial physical harm are typically charged as Class D felonies, which can result in up to 7 years in prison and fines up to $10,000.
+- Class D Felony: Less severe child abuse or neglect cases in Lawrence County, MO that lack substantial physical harm are typically charged as Class D felonies, punishable by up to 7 years in prison and fines as high as $10,000.
 Also, you must serve a minimum of 1 year before parole eligibility.

 - Class B Felony: In Lawrence County, MO, if child abuse results in considerable physical or emotional injury – such as lasting impairment or psychological damage – it’s escalated to a Class B felony, with sentences of 5 to 15 years, requiring at least 5 years served before parole is possible.

-- Class A Felony: If the abuse results in the child’s death or involves severe sexual abuse, especially for children under 14, the offense may be a Class A felony.
-This carries a potential sentence of 10-30 years or life, with no parole eligibility for at least 15 years.
+- Class A Felony: If the abuse results in the child’s death or involves severe sexual abuse, especially for children under 14, the offense may be classified as a Class A felony, carrying a prison term of 10-30 years or life, with a minimum of 15 years before parole eligibility.

 If you’ve been accused of child abuse or neglect in Lawrence County, MO, contact Combs Waterkotte at (314) 900-HELP or get in touch with us online for help.

-Important Factors to Consider in Your Lawrence County, MO Child Abuse & Neglect Case
+Important Points to Consider in Your Lawrence County, MO Child Abuse & Neglect Case

 In Lawrence County, MO, child abuse and neglect cases frequently arise from claims by relatives, acquaintances, or neighbors who allege they witnessed concerning behavior.
 At times, these accounts may be exaggerated or even intentionally misrepresented.
 With decades of experience, the Combs Waterkotte Lawrence County, MO child abuse & neglect lawyers are well-versed in thoroughly investigating these claims and safeguarding clients’ rights in and around Lawrence County, MO.
 Critical aspects of any child abuse or neglect case include: